jaspector

 Permit office hours Monday through Friday 8:00 AM to 4:00 PM; Tuesday permits until 3:00 PM.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the City of Hagerstown, Permits and Inspections; related planning review through Planning and Code Administration before applying.
+Source: City of Hagerstown, Permits and Inspections; related planning review through Planning and Code Administration ↗

 The city guidance says permits are required for construction of or alterations to walls, floors, roofs, and foundations; fire walls or separations; changing windows, doors, or skylights to different sizes; layout changes; structural changes; rewiring and electrical additions; plumbing fixture replacement or additions; furnace, boiler, heat pump, or AC replacement; and decks, porches, and balconies.

-Typical processing time is No general published building-permit turnaround located in the retrieved city permit pages..
+Building permit processing times in Hagerstown, MD typically run No general published building-permit turnaround located in the retrieved city permit pages..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Hagerstown, MD.
 The following work is generally exempt: One-story detached accessory structures under 100 square feet; Retaining walls under 4 feet measured from bottom of footing to top of wall; Painting, papering, tiling, carpeting, flooring, cabinets, countertops, and similar finish work; Residential window awnings with less than 54 inch projection; Private sidewalks and driveways less than 30 inches above grade (though a driveway apron permit may still be required for a new driveway); Prefabricated pools under 24 inches deep; Repairs to electrical, plumbing, and mechanical systems that do not alter approval of equipment or make the equipment unsafe.
 Note: Contact the City to confirm whether your work is exempt from building permits.
+When in doubt, confirm with the local building department before starting work.